dps923/winter2020/notes/table-view-add-item.md

 Why do we need a protocol?
 Can we just write the methods in the presented controller?

-Well, while it's possible, it's not a good idea in a number of dimensions.
+Well, while it's possible, it's not a good idea for a number of reasons.
 It's just not done in real apps.
 So, get used to the pattern.
 Accept it.

 What do we do next?

-In the controller that will adopt and conform to the protocol, modify it's `class` declaration.
+In the hosting or presenting controller that will adopt and conform to the protocol, modify its `class` declaration.
 For example:

 ```swift
 class ProductList: UITableViewController, ProductAddDelegate {